gXLg/nulls/README.md

 * `null-data` - server-side data retrieval (useful for title and other placeholders)
 * `null-api` - form (or button) with the parameter
   * `null-upload` - additional parameter to parse files server-side
+  * `null-access` - additional parameter to verify the API endpoint is called correctly (or else Error 403)
 * `null-tag` - handler returns name, value; the tag is set on element
 * `null-if` - conditional execution